nikitavoloboev/data/focusing/rules.md

 - Data that is not backed up is lost data.
 Automate backups.

 ## macOS
 - Don't force empty trash.
-Have items in trash automatically be erased after a week.
+Erase trashed items automatically after a week.

 ## Trello
 - Share boards publicly that contain no sensitive or private information.